AlexR1712/prestashop-backoffice-dark-mode/Readme.md

 This module makes use of the following Javascript library [Dark Reader](https://www.npmjs.com/package/darkreader) `MIT License`

+## Installation

+Upload module zip file from the back-office Module & Services menu tab.
+Module Manager area using the upload button.
+After the successful installation module menu, the link will appear in the left menu or in back-office area.

 # TODO List:

 - [ ] Add configuration Page